dgaydukov/cert-aws/sa/files/sa.md

 Listener - is a protocol + port for which you got incoming requests.
 There are 3 types of elb:
 * Application (osi level 7) - if you need to balance http/https.
 Also supports websocket & secure websocket
 * Network (ose level 4) - if you need to balance TCP/UDP
-* Classic - if you need to balance classic (without VPC) EC2 instance Subnets (you can specify 1 subnet per AZ):
+* Classic - if you need to balance classic (without VPC) EC2 instance.
+Now outdated.
+Subnets (you can specify 1 subnet per AZ):
 * alb: 2 or more subnets (so it always cross-zone)
 * nlb: 1 or more subnets
-ALB+NLB - you register target in targets group and route traffic to target groups.
+ALB+NLB - you register target in TG (targets group) and route traffic to TG.
 CLB - you register instances within LB.
-Target group can be of 3 types: ec2/container/list of IP (IP can be seated inside vpc or anywhere).
+TG can be of 3 types: ec2/container/list of IP (IP can be seated inside vpc or anywhere).
 If you enable AZ for ELB, it creates lb node in AZ, after this traffic goes to this node.
 The best practice to have 1 node in each AZ.
 If you have not equal number of EC2 in different AZ (let's say 2 in az1, and 8 in az2) then you should enable cross-zone balancing.
 In this case each elb will route all traffic into 10 instances, so each instances will get 10% of traffic.
 But if you disable cross-zone balancing, then 50% in first zone would be divided between 2 instances (so each got 25%) and 50% from az2 would be divided in 8 instances (so each got 8.25% traffic).
 With ALB cross-zone balancing enabled by default.
 Connection draining - makes sure that any back-end instances you have deregistered will complete requests in progress before the deregistration process starts.
-It's useful if you use ALB+ASG. in this case if asg decide to remove instance due to low load, elb will wait for this timeout to finish all current requests, but will not route any new requests.
+Useful if you use ALB+ASG. in this case if asg decide to remove instance due to low load, elb will wait for this timeout to finish all current requests, but will not route any new requests.
 When timeout over, elb will forcibly close all connections.
 It's enabled by default, value from 0-3600, default - 300sec.
 ```
 TG: